Malinda Angeline McClintock

 What’s the best career advice you’ve ever received?

 One of the best pieces of career advice Malinda has received is to remain open to learning from every experience and mentor along the journey.
 Her eight years of international travel and training shaped this perspective.
-Studying yoga philosophy in Nepal and training in Tai Chi and Qigong in Taiwan taught her that true mastery comes from blending physical skill with spiritual and mental awareness.
+Studying yoga philosophy in Nepal and training in Tai Chi and Qigong in Taiwan and Golden, Colorado taught her that true mastery comes from blending physical skill with spiritual and mental awareness.
 These global experiences reinforced her belief that traditional wellness practices can be powerful tools in modern therapeutic care, and that continuous learning and cultural openness help create a more meaningful and impactful career.

 Q